cdktf/cdktf-provider-cloudflare/docs/dataCloudflareWorkerVersion.go.md

 - *Type:* *string

+Whether to include the `modules` property of the version in the response, which contains code and sourcemap content and may add several megabytes to the response size.

 Available values: "modules".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/data-sources/worker_version#include DataCloudflareWorkerVersion#include}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/data-sources/worker_version#include DataCloudflareWorkerVersion#include}

 ---